Nnavarr/Market-Dashboard/README.md

 Hello! &#128075;

 Welcome to the Market Dashboard repository.
 This Dashboard was created in order to maintain a pulse on financial markets 	&#128200;.
-There are a few rates of interest which are aggregated on a **weekly** basis and published using R's *Flexdashboard*.
+There are a few rates of interest which are aggregated on a **weekly** basis and published using R's *Flexdashboard* framework.

 ---
 Information presented includes the following: